ptmotorsport/PTPD-DEV1/PDM_INSTRUCTION_MANUAL.md

 # PDM (Power Distribution Module) System - Complete Instruction Manual

+---
+Co-Pilot wrote this and no checks or changes have been made yet
+TODO: Read and check this documentation for factuality and appropriateness

+---

 ## Table of Contents
 1. [System Overview](#system-overview)
 2. [Hardware Configuration](#hardware-configuration)